Liberdus/liberdus-docs/docs/Shardus.md

 ## 💡 Why Liberdus Chose Shardus

-Liberdus is not just a payment or communication network — it’s a **social messaging infrastructure** that must handle message volumes comparable to mainstream apps like **WhatsApp or Telegram**, while remaining **decentralized, censorship-resistant, and trustless**.
+Liberdus is not just a payment or communication network- it’s a **social messaging infrastructure** that must handle message volumes comparable to mainstream apps like **WhatsApp or Telegram**, while remaining **decentralized, censorship-resistant, and trustless**.

 Shardus was chosen because: